Ghazal 41, Verse 9x

 What it might mean for a 'parrot of sweet speech' to be now (though apparently not formerly) deprived of a mirror?
 Here are some possibilities:

-=I am no longer able to practice and refine my 'speech', the way a parrot would be able to practice before a mirror
+=He is no longer able to practice and refine his 'speech', the way it would be possible to practice before a mirror.

-=my 'speech' is so potent that no mirror (with a parrot-trainer behind it?) could long endure to confront me
+=His 'speech' is so potent that no mirror (with a parrot-trainer behind it?) could long endure to confront him.

-=no living poet is capable of confronting me as an equal, so I don't get a chance for the real exercise of my 'speech'/poetry
+=No poet now alive is capable of confronting him as an equal, so he doesn't get a chance for the real exercise of his 'speech'/poetry.

-=there is no longer any connoisseur who could appreciate and encourage my 'speech'/poetry
+=There is no longer any connoisseur who could appreciate and encourage his 'speech'/poetry.

-The parrot is alone, with no 'mirror' or sounding-board, no listener, no sympathizer or connoisseur.
+The parrot is alone, with no 'mirror' or sounding-board, no peer or 'frenemy', no listener, no sympathizer or connoisseur.
 For another verse about the crucial importance of such an interlocutor, see {60,7}.